HengGao12/OAML/README.md

 OAML is developed based on [OpenOOD](https://github.com/Jingkang50/OpenOOD/tree/main), [Pytorch-Image-Models](https://github.com/huggingface/pytorch-image-models) and [DreamOOD](https://github.com/deeplearning-wisc/dream-ood).
 Thanks to their great works.

-Please contact the author if you have any question about the code: hgao22@m.fudan.edu.cn
+**⚠️Please contact the author if you have any question about the code: hgao22@m.fudan.edu.cn**